10gen/mongo-orchestration/README.rst

 -  **-s, --server** - HTTP backend to use: one of `cherrypy` or `wsgiref`
 -  **-p** - port number (8889 by default)
 -  **--socket-timeout-ms** - socket timeout when connecting to MongoDB servers
+-  **--pidfile** - location where mongo-orchestration should place its pid file
 -  **start/stop/restart**: start, stop, or restart the server, respectively